The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Another great adventurous activity in the city is kitesurfing.
 If you’re up for an unforgettable experience, kitesurfing is a surefire way to get your hands on one.
 The best place to go kitesurfing during a trip to La Paz is definitely La Ventana Bay.

-The small town of La Ventana is only a 1-hour drive from the city and is exclusively known for its kitesurfing experience.
+The small town of La Ventana is just a 1-hour drive from the city and is renowned exclusively for its kitesurfing experience.

-With its perfect location to make the best use of air currents flowing between Caravlo Island and the bay, La Ventana has become a hub for kitesurfing.
+With its perfect location to make the best use of air currents flowing between Cerralvo Island and the bay, La Ventana has become a hub for kitesurfing.

 The best time to go kitesurfing in La Ventana Bay is between November and March.